rust-lang/rust-forge/src/compiler/mcp.md

 Please direct technical conversation to the Zulip stream.

 The compiler-team repo issues are intended to be low traffic and used for procedural purposes.
-Note that to "second" a design or offer to review, you should be someone who is familiar with the code, typically but not necessarily a compiler team member or contributor.
+Note that to "second" a design or offer to review, you should be someone who is familiar with the code, typically but not necessarily a compiler team member.

 * Announcing that you "second" or approve of the design.
 * Announcing that you would be able to review or mentor the work.